What is premises liability law in Georgia?

 If you have suffered an injury at a business or on someone else’s property, it is extremely important that you talk to an experienced and knowledgeable attorney.
 There are many issues which can affect your case, and often there is vital evidence which can be lost if action is not taken to preserve it immediately.

 An attorney with a thorough understanding of premises liability cases is far better positioned to help you walk through the complicated issues which may arise, and they can act swiftly to protect and preserve your right to full compensation.

 If you have suffered an injury and think a landowner or business might be responsible, we would love to talk to you.
 At Scholle Law, we regularly handle premises liability cases from initial consultation all the way through trial and verdict.
-We have the experience needed to protect your rights.
+We have the experienced Duluth premises liability attorneys needed to protect your rights.